 More than just an art museum, it is an inspiring community hub.
 It houses a Visitor Centre, event space, café and supports Indigenous art through the Kaiela Art Gallery and Studio.

-It is expected to bring significant social and economic impact to the region.
 A distinctive cultural landmark, it is expected to increase the desirability of Shepparton as a place in which to live, work, invest and to visit.

 1 spiralling staircase spanning 4 floors